arkq/bluez-alsa/doc/bluealsad.8.rst

     compiled-in).
     For the list of supported audio codecs see the "Available BT audio codecs" section of the **bluealsad** command-line help message.

+--all-codecs
+    Enable all available Bluetooth audio codecs.
+    This option is equivalent to enabling all available audio codecs by specifying them with the ``--codec`` option.

+    After enabling all available codecs, it is still possible to disable some of them by using the ``--codec`` option with the **-** prefix.
+However, the ``--codec`` option(s) must be specified after the ``--all-codecs`` option.

 --initial-volume=NUM
     Set the initial volume to *NUM* % when a device is first connected.